seelabs/scratch_docs/xls-xchainbridge.md

 The signature reward split between the witnesses for submitting attestations.

 ###### 2.2.1.1.3. `MinAccountCreateAmount`
-The minimum amount, in XRP, required for a `XChainCreateAccountCommit` transaction.
-If this is not present, the `XChainCreateAccountCommit` transaction will fail.
+The minimum amount, in XRP, required for a `XChainAccountCreateCommit` transaction.
+If this is not present, the `XChainAccountCreateCommit` transaction will fail.
 This field can only be present on XRP-XRP bridges.

 #### 2.2.2.
 The **`XChainModifyBridge`** transaction